lcnp/GSIP/podman_commands.md

 # Using podman

+Note that if you are using podman on Ubuntu, it's an older version (3.4.4) if it has a couple of issues (ie. rootlessport issue described further down on this page).

 To test GSIP on your desktop (podman running on WSL2)

 /!\ : this will work in local mode (static dataset loaded in the image in folder /repos/erml)